North American Soccer League: Pelé and the New York Cosmos

-In 1975, the New York Cosmos created a media sensation and overnight transformed the fortunes of soccer in the United States by signing Pelé.
-From the moment he signed his contract at the 21 Club on June 10, 1975, in front of a crush of ecstatic worldwide media, Pelé's every move was followed, bringing attention and credibility to soccer in America.
-The Cosmos' home attendance tripled in just half the season Pelé was there, and on the road the Cosmos also played in front of huge crowds that came to watch Pelé play.
+In 1975, the New York Cosmos created a media buzz and put international eyes on soccer in the United States by signing Pelé.
+From the moment he signed his contract at the 21 Club on June 10, 1975, in front of worldwide media, Pelé's every move was followed, bringing attention to soccer in America.
+The Cosmos' home attendance tripled in just half the season Pelé was there, and on the road the Cosmos also played in front of crowds that came to watch Pelé play.

 Pelé's arrival resulted in greater TV exposure for the Cosmos and for the league overall.
 Ten million people tuned in to watch CBS' live broadcast of Pelé's debut match—a record American TV audience for soccer—with the Cosmos on June 15, 1975, against the Dallas Tornado at Downing Stadium in New York.
 CBS also televised another Cosmos match plus the 1975 Soccer Bowl championship match, and in 1976 ABC signed a contract to broadcast matches during the 1976 season.
 By 1976, NASL was being picked up by the mainstream media, with the sports pages of newspapers covering the league.
 The NASL was shown on the TVS network (a syndicated television service) during 1977 and 1978, although some games were tape delayed or not carried in certain markets.

 The biggest club in the league and the organization's bellwether was the Cosmos, who drew upwards of 40,000 fans per game at their height, during the period that older soccer superstars, like Pelé of Brazil and Franz Beckenbauer of Germany, played for the club.
 Although both well past their prime by this stage of their careers, the two were considered to have previously been the best attacking/offensive (Pelé) and defensive (Beckenbauer) players in the world.

 Giants Stadium sold out (73,000+) their 1978 Soccer Bowl win.
 However, the overall average attendance of the entire league never reached 15,000, with some clubs averaging less than 5,000.